 As a dynamic process that connects several locations over time as well as important 'turning points' in people's lives (Bakewell & Bonfiglio 2013: 5), migration is best understood through a life course approach.
 Life history interviewing is a commonly used technique in qualitative inquiry to do so (Massey 1990: 19; Halfacree and Boyle 1993).
-Life histories have both a retrospective and prospective component.
-They are told with a constant reference to change (Thompson 1982: 289-306) and "the life history reveals, like nothing else can, the subjective realm" (Plummer 2001: 20).
-They provide a detailed bottom-up perspective on the world.
-The life history approach thus enabled us to identify and obtain detailed migrant trajectories, the experiences of these pathways as well as the "potentiality of the present, projected in the future" (Bjarnesen 2009), all from the migrant's perspective.
+Life histories are told with a constant reference to change (Thompson 1982: 289-306) and "the life history reveals, like nothing else can, the subjective realm" (Plummer 2001: 20).

+In particular, life history interviews were conducted in 2015 with 75 purposively selected migrants from the Kagera Health and Development Survey (KHDS).
+While not statistically representative as such of the migrant population, this information base enabled us to identify and obtain detailed and contextualized migrant trajectories and to describe the experiences of these pathways as well as their potential for future trajectories at each point in time ("the potentiality of the present, projected in the future" in the words of Bjarnesen (2009), all from the migrant perspective.